josephspurrier/golang-portable-windows/README.md

 ## Applications

 Included is all the original files from [go1.4.2.windows-xxx.zip](http://golang.org/dl/), [LiteIDE](https://github.com/visualfc/liteide), [msysGit](https://msysgit.github.io/), [EasyMercurial](http://easyhg.org/), and [DiffUtils](http://gnuwin32.sourceforge.net/packages/diffutils.htm).
 No changes have been made to any of the files, just extracted to separate folders.
+The only exception is msysGit which has these additional files from the full portable install: basename.txt, tr.exe, git-pull, git-sh-i18n, and git-merge.

 # Using LiteIDE